De agri cultura: Farm recipes

+Food writer Mark Kurlansky describes the placenta cake recipe as incomprehensible and resulting in an inedible dish if followed literally.

 Rituals

-There is a short section of religious rituals to be performed by farmers.
+There is a short section of religious rituals such as the Suovetaurilia to be performed by farmers.
 The language of these is clearly traditional, somewhat more archaic than that of the remainder of the text, and has been studied by Calvert Watkins.